-First, US trademark registration is available to a foreign nationals through international trademark treaties.
+First, US trademark registration is available to foreign nationals through international trademark treaties.
 These treaties guarantee protection for foreign nationals on the same basis as US citizens.
-Non US based brand owners filing in the US receive the same trademark protection as U.S. trademark owners.
+Non-US-based brand owners filing in the US receive the same trademark protection as U.S. trademark owners.

-While foreign nationals often obtain a US trademark registration without proving use, that advantage does not last forever.
+While foreign nationals often obtain a US trademark registration without proving used, that advantage does not last forever.
 US law requires proof of actual use of the mark in order to maintain rights.
-The requirement that the owner prove use in order to maintain a U.S. trademark registration is a concept which is “foreign” to non-US brand owners.
-Proving use requires commencing actual use in the US before the end of the sixth year following the date of the registration.
+The requirement that the owner proves used in order to maintain a U.S. trademark registration is a concept that is “foreign” to non-US brand owners.
+Proving used requires commencing actual use in the US before the end of the sixth year following the date of the registration.

 Two ways a foreign national can file for a US trademark registration

 Trademark treaties allow trademark registration around the world for all trademark owners who reside in countries that are signatories to the treaties.
 Foreign nationals are permitted to rely upon their home country registration to seek a US trademark registration.

 There are two key treaties administered by the World Intellectual Property Organization (WIPO) in Geneva, Switzerland, created as a part of the United Nations in 1967.